 Priors for Unrated Players

 The following sections explain how to set the individual player prior means and standard deviations and the event prior mean and standard deviation.
 This will give you an idea of how the system works.
 However, it isn’t easy to set good priors.

 Please get unrated players at your event as many matches with rated players of a similar playing level as you can.
-This will make the resulting ratings for these players more accurate.
+If you cannot get each unrated player several such matches at your events, please for assistance.